DrPaulBrewer/decorated-google-drive/README.md

 Initialize googleapi's Google Drive[tm] nodejs client, decorated with some useful 3rd party extensions.

+## new in v4.3
+* the `drive.x.hexid()` formula was changed.
+The new  `crypto.createHmac` formula is more secure, and effectively case insensitive as `.toLowerCase().trim()` is called on email strings before processing.
+But it does yield different hex values than v4.2.
+* the internal formula is now available as `drive.x.hexIdFromEmail(email,secret)` and does not call any Google drive functions

 ## new in v4.2
 * `drive.x.hexid()` returns a Promise resolving to a consistent 64 char hex id that is an anonymous pseudonym of the drive owner's email address.
 * you can enable `drive.x.hexid` by setting any string as the salt for the hexid sha256 hash when `driveX` is called to initialize.